ZharfanFw/ZharfanFw/README.md

 ### 👋 About Me

-I'm a Computer Science student who enjoys going deep into how things work under the hood — from backend systems to the Linux boxes they run on.
-Currently exploring backend & DevOps, and running my own side project turning a coffee shop into a full-stack testbed.
+I'm a Computer Science student who enjoys going deep into how things work under the hood, from backend systems to the Linux boxes they run on.
+Currently exploring backend & DevOps, and running my own side project.

 ```typescript